 1. Choose Organic Coffee

-Coffee is heavily sprayed with pesticides, so choosing organic coffee is essential to avoid the extra toxic burden on your body.
+Coffee is heavily sprayed with pesticides25, so choosing organic coffee is essential to avoid the extra toxic burden on your body.
 Luckily, you have so many options available, so you don't have to go to a specialty store.

 2. Grind Your Own Coffee Beans